tisimst/mcerp/README.rst

     $ 2to3 -w -f all *.py

 This should take care of the main changes required.
+Then, run ``python3 setup.py install``.
 If bugs continue to pop up, please email the author.

 See also